 Southwest Montana’s Bridger Mountains in the Custer-Gallatin National Forest are a year-round recreational destination, vital wildlife habitat, and the backdrop for Bozeman—Montana’s fastest growing city.
-Headwaters Economics partnered with the U.S. Forest Service, Montana Fish, Wildlife & Parks, and Gallatin County to develop detailed estimates of summertime trail use across the Bridger Mountains.
+Headwaters Economics partnered with the U.S. Forest Service, Montana Fish, Wildlife & Parks, Gallatin County, and other partners to develop detailed estimates of summertime trail use across the Bridger Mountains.
 This research can help land managers plan for the impacts of growing recreational use, prioritize investments in infrastructure, and mitigate effects on wildlife.

 The dashboard above allows users to identify locations, days of the week, and times of peak use during the summer months of 2021.
 Hover over a trail to see average daily use.
 Select trail(s) from the drop-down menu at the top to see data specific to that trail location.
 See details on data sources and methods below.

 Trends in Bridger Mountains trail use

 While anecdotal evidence (like crowded trailhead parking lots) indicates increasing use of Bridger Mountain trails in recent years, this study is the first time trail counts have been extensively measured in the Bridger Mountains.
 Among the key trends observed: